Berean Baptist Academy

 - Athlete must remain in good standing throughout all 3 seasons to be considered for the award.

-- Athlete will be awarded a plaque at the Spring Athletic Banquet and will have his or her name inscribed on a plaque by the Athletic Office.
+- Athlete will be awarded a plaque at the Spring Athletic Ceremony and will have his or her name inscribed on a plaque by the Athletic Office.

 Scholar Athlete: